 There are steps that you can take before you immigrate to improve your chances of practicing your profession in Canada.

 - Attend the Know Before You Go Webinar Series to learn more about life in Canada.

 - Research and plan your move to Canada at least three months before your arrival.
 You might even get a job before you arrive, if you plan well.

 - Contact the appropriate professional associations in Canada such as the Canadian Marketing Association and the Canadian Internet Marketing Association.
 If you are settling in the Greater Toronto Area, you can also contact CAMP Networking.
 This is a professional immigrant association for new and established immigrants with a background in communications, advertising or marketing who meet regularly to share knowledge and experience.
 Being part of a similar group can give you valuable leads and connect you to successful members and employers.
-You can also browse the PINs directory to find other immigrant networks which may not be profession based, but may have members who have sales or marketing backgrounds.

 - Assess your language skills by taking an online self-assessment on the Canadian Language Benchmarks website.

 - It is easier for you to gather and organize your official education, work and identity documents while still in your home country.
 You may need these papers for employment purposes, or if you are planning to pursue further education in Canada.

 - Know the name of your job in Canada and make a list of potential employers.